Gieneq/Audio-Spectrum-Display/schematics/README.md

 |:-:|
 |<img src="img/MAX9814_datasheet_schematic.PNG" alt="Typical application of MAX9814" width="500">|

 As depicted on the diagram, at he output there is amplifier.
 In datasheet it is noted, that output cannot be loaded with capacitor greather than 200pF.
-It refers to stability – additional capacitor  and can be neglected in this system.
+It refers to stability – additional capacitor is series with internal amplifier resistance brings pole in transfer function.
+For more detalis see

+ and can be neglected in this system.

 ## Filter design